OleMchls/2015-salzburg-soa-workshop/challenges/final/README.md

 ## Miscellaneous

-The deadline is June 1st 2014.
+The deadline is March 31st 2015.

 For your submission please put each system in a seperate folder which's name easily determine it's content.
 Zip/Tar all 4 folders and please send a single archive file.
 If you have any remarks (how to handle your apps, etc) feel free to attach them as a README to the archive.